 - Create your own visualizations and made-up anecdotes to help remember the words you continuously miss.
 The weirder and more individualized your visualizations the better.

-- Try a well-structured review course with an emphasis on GRE vocabulary such as Achievable.
-It’s one of the best ways to learn tough GRE vocab that I’ve found.
+- Try a well-structured review course with an emphasis on GRE vocabulary such as Achievable or Stellar.
+Their courses are an efficient way to learn tough GRE vocab.